Jamie3213/tolstoy-text-analysis/Readme.md

     ## 11 ""
     ## 12 "  TRANSLATED FROM THE RUSSIAN OF"

-### Pre-processing
+#### Pre-processing

 Before we do anything else, we need to clean the text up a little.
 We can see already that we have several rows containing only `""` and we also look to have a preface and other text preceeding the first chapter of the book.
-We'll add chapter and line numbers to our tibble and filter out anything before the first chapter.
-For the line number we'll use the `row_number()` function from dplyr, and to work out which chapter each line is in we'll use a cumulative sum to count the occurrences of a regular expression `"chapter [\\divxlc]"`, i.e. "chapter" followed by a number or Roman numeral (any combination of "I", "V", "X", "L" or "C"):
+We'll add chapter and line numbers and filter out anything before the first chapter:

 ``` r
 book %<>%